kepano/kepano-obsidian/Readme.md

 ## Folder structure

 I use very few folders.
-I keep the root of my vault directory for things that I have created, such as journal entries
+My personal notes such as journal entries are primarily in the root of the directory.
+Folders are for everything else.
+These are the folders I use:

 - **Attachments** for images, PDFs, etc
 - **Clippings** for articles and other pages captured with my [Web Clipper](https://stephango.com/obsidian-web-clipper)